FinnishArmy/automation_parser/README.md

 MacOS: brew install python-tk

 When the program is ran, user is prompted to pick a file, only XML files will be available to pick.
-If the XML file is not a PCMark10 file, the program will provide the user with an error.
+If the XML file is not a combatible benchmark file, the program will provide the user with an error.

-To exit the program, click on 'cancel' when prompted to pick a file.
+To exit the program, click on 'Exit Program' or 'Cancel' when prompted to pick a file.